 Cheating in the instructional setting is the unauthorized use or exchange of information by students in meeting academic standards or requirements.
 Examples include but are not limited to the following:

 Plagiarism is representing another person’s words or ideas as one’s own without proper attribution or credit.
-Other people’s words or ideas must be given adequate documentation whether used in direct quotation or in summary or paraphrase.
+Other people’s words or ideas must be given adequate documentation whether used in a direct quotation or in summary or paraphrase.
 Plagiarism includes but is not limited to quoting written or oral materials without citation on an exam, term paper, homework, or other written materials or oral presentations for academic requirements; submitting a paper purchased from a term paper service as one’s own; submitting anyone else’s work as one’s own.
 Any form of plagiarism constitutes an act of cheating.

 Collusion is an agreement by two or more people to commit an act of academic dishonesty.
 The College will not attempt to distinguish between students who cheat or plagiarize and those who allow such behaviors to occur.
 A student who intentionally assists another in the act of cheating or plagiarism is subject to disciplinary action for abetting academic dishonesty.

-A course instructor, convinced that an act of academic dishonesty has occurred, has the authority to implement any of the following responses:
+A course instructor convinced that an act of academic dishonesty has occurred, has the authority to implement any of the following responses:

-- assignment of substitute and/or additional work
+– assignment of a substitute and/or additional work

 – lowering the grade for the assignment and/or course

 – failure of and/or dismissal from the course.